Connecting youth with public lands, habitats, and watersheds through guided, experiential learning that’s educational and FUN!

 Why?
 This program is offered to provide fun, hands-on learning experiences for youth that builds their connection to public lands, forests, and the water.
 Check out the Kids Paddle Forest to Lake flyer for more details.

 • Sampling macroinvertebrates

 • Exploring the connection of forests and Lake by kayak

-Guided by environmental educators from the Cathy Techtmann- University of Wisconsin-Extension; Susan Nelson-US Forest Service, and Tony Janisch-Superior Rivers Watershed Association with support from the Alpha Kappa Delta Sorority and the Northern Institute of Applied Climate Science-USDA Forest Service.
+Programs are guided by environmental educators Cathy Techtmann- University of Wisconsin-Extension; Susan Nelson-US Forest Service, and Tony Janisch-Superior Rivers Watershed Association with support from the Alpha Kappa Delta Sorority and the Northern Institute of Applied Climate Science-USDA Forest Service.

 For more information or program reservations contact: Susan Nelson-Northern Great Lakes Visitor Center, Phone: 715-685-2644 or email firstname.lastname@example.org